Professor Sivanes Phillipson

 Sivanes has a PhD in Education along with a teaching qualification, and Law and Arts Honours degrees.
 As Professor of Education, Sivanes has led and mentored action research projects and innovative course developments in initial teacher education across the span of her extensive tertiary career.
 Her research interest and experience focus on comparative family studies in particular parent and community of culturally diverse and disadvantaged children and at-risk youth.
-Sivanes’ research expertise comprises of mixed-method approaches with an emphasis on quantitative methods and advanced analysis including Rasch modelling, meta-analysis, and structural equation modelling.
+Sivanes’ research expertise comprises of mixed-method approaches and analysis including Leximancer verbatim analysis, Rasch modelling, meta-analysis, and structural equation modelling.

 Sivanes is the Routledge Series Editor for Evolving Families Book Series.
-She has published widely especially in leading journals such as the Journal of Child and Family Studies and Educational Psychology, with nearly 150 peer-reviewed papers, book chapters, and conference papers.
-She also has 11 published books and one forthcoming book contracted to publish by 2022.
+She has served as an assessor for multiple international grants as well as the Australian Research Council competitive grants.
+She has published widely especially in leading journals such as the Journal of Child and Family Studies and Educational Psychology, with over 150 peer-reviewed papers, book chapters, and conference papers.
+She also has 11 published books.
 Sivanes' latest books focus on teacher expertise (The Power of Expert Teaching 2020, Routledge), a parent-teacher program for early intervention (Growing Children’s Social Emotional Skills 2022, Routledge), and parental engagement (Parental Engagement and Early Childhood Education Around the World, 2022, Routledge).

 Sivanes has been awarded multiple international and national Category 1 research grants that is interdisciplinary in nature, and working closely with local governments and community organisation.
 To date, the research funding gained totals to AU$3.4 million.
 Most recent award as lead investigator is for the Safer Community Round 6 Early Intervention grant named Sa’ili le ala: 21st Century career discovery sprint for Pasifika youths is in partnership with National Rugby League and Centre for Multicultural Youth.
 Past research includes 2014-2018 ARC Linkage Project titled Numeracy@Home as the lead chief investigator.
-This project is still active with further funding from industry partner, Catholic Education Melbourne.
-She has also led and consulted on multiple projects in Australia and internationally focusing on responding to culturally responsive models of intervention for diverse and disadvantaged children and youth, attracting over $1.4 million funded research thus far.
+This project is still active with further funding from industry partner, Melbourne Archdiocese Catholic Schools.
+She has also led and consulted on multiple projects in Australia and internationally focusing on responding to culturally responsive models of intervention for diverse and disadvantaged children and youth.